 Latrobe Magnesium ( LMG) is working to develop a magnesium production plant in Victoria’s Latrobe Valley using a world-first process of combined hydromet / thermal reduction.
 Using a patented extraction process the magnesium plant will harvest magnesium metal from industrial fly ash – a waste stream from brown coal power generation.

-A pre-feasibility study and an adjustment study have been successfully completed and a feasibility study to commercially justify the new technology started in September 2015.
-Ordering of the plant is due to start in the middle of 2016, with first magnesium production due twelve months later.
+A pre-feasibility study and an adjustment study have been successfully completed and a feasibility study to commercially justify the new technology started in December 2015 and is due for completion in August 2016.
+Ordering of the plant is due to start at the end of 2016, with first magnesium production due twelve months later.

 The plant will be located at the centre of Victoria’s coal power generation precinct providing direct and constant access to feedstock.
 The Company has secured an 11 hectare site with 14,000 m² of buildings.